Hexworks/zircon/README.md

 - storing style information
 - drawing [TextImage]s on top of it

 This seems like a lot of things to do at once so you might ask "How is this [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design))?".
 Zircon solves this problem with composition: All of the above mentioned categories are handled by an object within a [Terminal] which is responsible for only one thing.
 For example [Terminal] implements the [Layerable] interface and internally all operations defined by it are delegated to an object which implements [Layerable] only.
 You can peruse these [here](https://github.com/Hexworks/zircon/tree/master/src/main/kotlin/org/codetome/zircon/api/behavior).

 ### Modifiers
 When working with [TextCharacter]s apart from giving them color you might want to apply some special [Modifier] to them like `UNDERLINE` or `VERTICAL_FLIP`.
 You can do this by picking the right [Modifier] from the [Modifiers] class.
 You can set any number of [Modifier]s to each [TextCharacter] individually and when you refresh your [Terminal] by calling `flush` on it you will see them applied.

 ### TextImages
-A [TextImage] is an in-memory object on which you can draw [TextCharacter]s and later you can draw the [TextImage] itself on your [Terminal].
-This is useful to create ASCII art for example and paste it on your [Terminal] multiple times or save it for later use.
+An image built from [TextCharacter]s with color and style information.
+These are completely in memory and not visible, but can be used when drawing on other [DrawSurface]s, like a [Screen] or a [Terminal].
+In other words [TextImage]s are like real images but composed of [TextCharacter]s to create ASCII art and the like.

 ### Screens

 [Screen]s are a bitmap-like in-memory representations of your [Terminal].
 They are double buffered which means that you write to a back-textBuffer and when you `refresh` your [Screen] only the changes will be written to the backing [Terminal] instance.
 Multiple [Screen]s can be attached to the same [Terminal] object which means that you can have multiple screens in your app and you can switch between them simultaneously by using the `display` method.
+[Screen]s also let you use [Component]s like [Button]s and [Panel]s.

+> If you want to read more about the design philosophy behind Zircon check [this][design-philosophy] page on Wiki!

+Now that we got the basics out of the way, let's see how this all works in practice.

 ## Getting Started